seiKiMo-Inc/Laudiolin-Bot/README.md

-## Laudiolin
+# Laudiolin-Bot

-The music player as a discord bot
+Laudiolin's music playing functionality as a Discord bot.